NRLParticipation/NRL-Cookbook/docs/administrators/social-media.md

 ---

-## High complexity: cross-channel social command centre
+## High complexity: Cross-Channel Social Command Centre

 Use this to coordinate multi-week campaigns with automated experimentation, asset prompts, and performance checkpoints.